qchenevier/MBA_memoire/doc/reaction_macro.md

 - **Business and IT integration:** Companies with a history of strained IT and business relationships are handicapped when trying to conduct digital transformation, because of complex IT architectures, unintegrated data, and processes that are not well-enabled through technology.
 In contrast, companies with a solid IT-business relationship are in a solid position to begin digital transformation.
 Where strong relationships exist, executives on both sides of the relationship are willing to be flexible in creating new governance mechanisms or digital units without feeling threatened.
 In most firms, digital transformation is being led by CIOs.
 Other companies place responsibility for digital in another unit or executive who works closely with the CIO.
 Another solution is to hire a second CIO to focus on transformation-related activities, working in concert with the CIO who stays focused on keeping the firms' existing platform functional [@Westerman2011].

-- Decision 5: Keep digital businesses separate or integrate them with current nondigital ones?
+Decision 5: Keep digital businesses separate or integrate them with current nondigital ones?
 Integrating digital operations directly into physical businesses can create additional value, for example, by providing multichannel capabilities for customers or by helping companies share infrastructure, such as supply-chain networks.
 However, it can be hard to attract and retain digital talent in a traditional culture, and turf wars between the leaders of the digital and the main business are commonplace.
 Hybrid approaches involving both stand-alone and well-integrated digital organizations are possible, of course, for companies with diverse business portfolios [@Hirt2014].

-### Decision-making

-Speed of Decision Making: technology has allowed firms to speed up decisions that otherwise might be slowed due to information flows up and down the hierarchy through multiple layers of management.
-Leading companies have invested significantly to provide the capability to access diverse streams of information.
-Slowness in response could mean customers moving away from companies perceived as being out of tune with the new reality.
-But there are enormous challenges to access, process, and analyze the massive amounts of data that accumulate as a natural by-product of routine transactions.
-As companies make investments to process increased amounts of data, we find that few have made corresponding investments in the organizational processes to drive business value from data and information.
-The value lies not in investing in technology but in how increased access to information drives faster and more effective decisions [@Bharadwaj2013].

-**Performance management:** Performance transparency is a key highlight.
-Executives are more informed when making decisions and insights allow decisions to be made on real data and not on assumptions.
-"We can use data to make better decisions about how we prioritize". [collaboration  enabled better input into the process of decision making and better uptake of the vision after decisions were made.] [@Westerman2011]

-### Adapt your transformation speed

 ### Assess the value of your assets

 Successful Digital Transformation comes from reshaping the organization to take advantage of valuable existing strategic assets in new ways, to gain value from investments they have already made [@Westerman2011].

-- Decision 1: Buy or sell businesses in your portfolio?
+Decision 1: Buy or sell businesses in your portfolio?
 The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
 Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

 Newspaper companies often have extensive local data about institutions, businesses, and local residents.
 Newspaper companies could develop a range of digital non-core products such as on-line marketing solutions [@Karimi2015].

 We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy.  [@Bharadwaj2013]

-### Managing digital assets
+### Managing digital assets: explore new options or consolidate your platform?

 We conceptualize the logic of digital business strategy in terms of two constructs: design capital (i.e., the cumulative stock of designs owned or controlled by a firm), and design moves (i.e., the discrete strategic actions that enlarge, reduce, or modify a firm's stock of designs).
 We also identify two salient dimensions of design capital, namely option value and technical debt [@Woodard2013].